atharvaG1/Embedded-Codes/README.md

 # Embedded-Codes
-Collection of codes PWM generation,ADC,Serial communication etc.
+Collection of codes for PWM generation,ADC,Serial communication etc.
 Most of the content comes from documentation for respective embedded platform.